kgd-al/abrain/README.md

 C++/Python implementation of the genotype/phenotype components of Evolvable Substrate HyperNEAT (read without evolution and speciation).

+## Optional dependencies:

+    - Graphviz (dot) to generate directed graphs for the genomes

 ## Todo list:
  - Functionalities:
    - Order-independent ANN evaluation (with back buffer)?